Making homemade chicken stock is the number one thing you can do to make healthier food. It also saves a lot of money.

 Oh, sure you could buy chicken stock from the store.
 And there are a few brands that are OK.
 But most of the chicken stock you find in the store is made from battery chickens (over 90% of the chickens sold in the US come from factory farms).
 I don’t know about you but I prefer my chicken broth without antibiotics, synthetic hormones, and genetically modified organisms.
 I’m just sayin’…

-If you work outside the home and/or are away a lot, invest in a good crock pot.
-You can leave it simmering on the counter for days without worrying about starting the house on fire.
-The Hamilton Beach crock pot is recommended (many other brands have lead).
+If you work outside the home and/or are away a lot, invest in a good crock pot, Instant Pot, or Vital Clay pot.
+You can leave it simmering on the counter all day without worrying about starting the house on fire.

 You can’t afford not to make the time to cook homemade stock.

-2 to 3 pounds of chicken parts & bones (necks and leftover bones — you can also use bones from ducks, turkeys, geese, or Cornish game hens)
+Chicken parts & bones – 2-4 pounds (necks and leftover bones — you can also use bones from ducks, turkeys, geese, or Cornish game hens)

 Stock pot (enamel or stainless steel — not aluminum) — where to buy stock pot

-1. Place chicken (or duck, goose, turkey, or Cornish game hen) parts and bones into stock pot with water, vinegar and all vegetables except parsley.
+1. Place chicken (or duck, goose, turkey, or Cornish game hen) parts and bones into stock pot with water, vinegar and all vegetables.

-7. Strain the stock into the 2-gallon glass jar and let cool to touch on the counter.
+5. Strain the stock into the 2-gallon glass jar (or smaller mason jars) and let cool to touch on the counter.
 You can also use large glass bowls but I have found that they take up far too much valuable space in the fridge.
 If you want a clear stock (with no bits & pieces), use some cheesecloth in your strainer.
 I usually cannot be bothered with this.